 Instructions

 - Preheat your oven to 340F / 170C.
 Gather all of the ingredients and allow the butter to soften slightly.
-Top tip – heat the butter gently in the microwave at 5-second intervals to speed up the wait time.
+Top tip – heat the butter gently in the microwave at 10-second intervals to speed up the wait time.
+It should be soft, not melted.

-- In a mixing bowl, rub together the crumble topping ingredients, 225 grams Gluten Free 1-to1 Flour, 170 grams Plant Based Butter (unsalted), 105 grams Brown Sugar and 1/2 tsp Salt, until they form a fine crumbly mixture.
+- In a mixing bowl, rub together the crumble topping ingredients, 225 grams Gluten Free 1-to1 Flour, 170 grams Plant Based Butter (unsalted), 105 grams Brown Sugar and 1/2 tsp Salt, until you have a fine, crumbly texture.

-- Cut 4 Peaches in half, remove the stones then slice them into thin slices.
+- Cut 4 Peaches in half, remove the stones, then slice them into thin, even wedges.

-- In a mixing bowl, add the sliced peaches, 30 grams Cornstarch, 53 grams Brown Sugar, 1 tsp Cinnamon, 2 tsp Vanilla Bean Paste and 1/2 tsp Salt.
-Combine together until the peaches are fully coated.
+- In a mixing bowl, combine the sliced peaches with 30 grams Cornstarch, 53 grams Brown Sugar, 1 tsp Cinnamon, 2 tsp Vanilla Bean Paste and 1/2 tsp Salt, until evenly coated.

 - Spread the peaches evenly in the pie dish then add the crumble topping.